The eastern coast of the Ohrid Lake

 Vasko told me that he lived in the village of Drastevitza and drove 20 km to the camping each day.
 He had worked in Australia for four years and earned good money (especially during the night shifts).
 His sisters lived there too, but he had to turn back and take care of his mother.
 He spoke bad English, though, and it was hard to always guess what he said.
 However, for me he represented the portrait of the authentic Macedonian – always hospitable and good-willed.

-Exploring the surroundings of the Ohrid Lake is my diary about the days I spent traveling around Ohrid Lake (you can find the version in Romanian at …).
-And here are all my Travel Diaries from the Balkan Countries (x…..).
+Exploring the surroundings of the Ohrid Lake is the last diary about the days I spent traveling around the Ohrid Lake (you can find the version in Romanian at In jurul lacului Ohrid, Macedonia – II).
+The previous post about Ohrid town can be found at Exploring the Macedonian old town of Ohrid.
+And here are all my Travel Diaries from Macedonia, the Balkan Countries (x6).

 Have you been to Ohrid Lake or plan to go there?
 Leave a comment below this post and tell me what you liked about Ohrid or what you’re interested to see there.